Database Management

 Read Replicas

-A read replica is a synchronized copy of your database that handles read-only queries (reports, dashboards) while the primary handles writes.
-This helps when you have many concurrent users or run complex reports.
+A read replica is a second PostgreSQL instance that streams all writes from the primary in real time.
+Odoo routes read-only queries (reports, list views, dashboards) to the replica, leaving the primary free to handle writes.
+This improves response times when you have many concurrent users or run heavy reports alongside normal business operations.

-Note: Read replicas are available on Pro plans and above, for Odoo 18.0+ only.
+Read replicas are available on Pro plans and above, for Odoo 18.0 and newer only.

 Requirements